Disassembling the engine

 • 2.
 Remove the bolt from the catalytic converter bracket.

-4. Remove the catalytic converter (continuation).
+4. Remove the catalytic converter (continued).

 5. Disconnect the oil pressure switch connector.